 John also co-founded Merrill Images, LLC, a travel and cultural photography business and is active in Seattle Social Venture Partners, most recently serving on its environmental grant committee.
 He holds an engineering degree from Princeton University and is a graduate of the Johns Hopkins University MBA program.

-Corey Salka, Membership Committee Chair
+Corey Salka, Outreach Committee Co-Chair

 Corey is a Cleantech investor and advisor; design thinking consultant; and environmental non-profit supporter.
 He has over 20 years’ experience in software design, R&D management, product management, and international business development.